wireseo/tp/docs/UserGuide.md

 <br>Examples:
 * `view -mcp`

+When the mastery check time is the same as the local time (year, month, date, hour, and minute all equal), it is considered as a past consultation.

 #### 6.6.8 Viewing upcoming Mastery Check sessions : `mcu`

 Shows all `upcoming MC` sessions.
 <br>**Format: `view -mcu`**
 <br>Examples:
 * `view -mcu`

+When the time of the mastery check displayed by `view -mcu` is earlier than the local time (year, month, date, hour, and minute all equal) and then caught up eventually, it is still considered as an upcoming mastery check when you enter `view -mcu`.
+This is to encourage the tutors to have this screen open while holding the mastery check session.
+When you switch to another command, such as `view -mc` or `view -mcp`, and then come back, you may see the updated mastery check list with the current local time as the standard.

 #### 6.6.9 Viewing deadline for Missions : `-m`